 Soothing Your Child’s Cold

 - Cough expectorants may help thin mucus, allowing your child to cough it up more easily.
 Robitussin is an example of a cough expectorant.
 Your child needs to drink a lot of water while taking a cough expectorant for it to work.
-Some research suggests that these medicines may work only when given in much larger doses than are currently considered safe.

 - Warm tea or water with honey and lemon works just as well as cough expectorants to soothe inflamed throat membranes.
 Warm liquids can also reduce the "tickle in the throat" and dry cough that result from post-nasal drip.